DhruvaG2000/Blog-GSoC21/Bela/syntax-notes.md

 ### RPROC
-Before we start discussing the cpp files, let's have a brief overview of the User API of rproc, and we will mainly go through the functions specific to our application.
+Before we start discussing the cpp files, let's have a brief overview of the User API of rproc, and we will mainly go through the functions specific to our application. ([ref1: rproc](https://www.kernel.org/doc/html/latest/staging/remoteproc.html), [ref2: rpmsg](https://www.kernel.org/doc/html/latest/staging/rpmsg.html))

+1. TODO
+2. ``int rproc_boot(struct rproc *rproc)`` // Boot a remote processor (i.e. load its firmware, power it on, …).
+If the remote processor is already powered on, this function immediately returns (successfully).
+Returns 0 on success, and an appropriate error value otherwise.
+Note: to use this function you should already have a valid rproc handle.
+There are several ways to achieve that cleanly (devres, pdata, the way remoteproc_rpmsg.c does this
+2. ``int rproc_add(struct rproc *rproc)`` // Register @rproc with the remoteproc framework, after it has been allocated with rproc_alloc().
+This is called by the platform-specific rproc implementation, whenever a new remote processor device is probed.

+3. ``void rproc_shutdown(struct rproc *rproc)`` // Power off a remote processor (previously booted with rproc_boot()).
+In case @rproc is still being used by an additional user(s), then this function will just decrement the power refcount and exit, without really powering off the device.
+Every call to rproc_boot() must (eventually) be accompanied by a call to rproc_shutdown().
+Calling rproc_shutdown() redundantly is a bug.